ShahlaaBee/mongoose-recipes/README.md

     // This will be an EJS page later...
   } catch (error) {
     console.error(
-      'An error has occurred updating a user's password!', error.message
+      "An error has occurred updating a user's password!", error.message
     )
   }